holaphil/amazing-maple-e08ae/src/pages/index.md

     type: section_hero
     title: 'Hola, nice to meet you.'
     content: >
-      Hi thanks for stopping by.
-Creator, Innovator w/ 20+ years building new brands, services, and experiences.
+      Thanks for stopping by.
+You're probably here for one of three reasons.
+If Creator, Innovator w/ 20+ years building new brands, services, and experiences.
     actions:
       - label: Learn More
         url: /contact